 Names to Run Away From Really Fast: Subverted with David and James.
-They're the only obviously biblical names in the game, and they're the only people Joel and Ellie run into who have a personal vendetta against them.
+They're obviously biblical names, and they're the only people Joel and Ellie run into who have a personal vendetta against them.

 New Eden: Twenty years after the outbreak, the earth is slowly but surely replenishing its self.

 No Arc in Archery: Averted for the bow.
 Helpfully the aiming reticule changes to show the arc.

 No Ending: Joel and Ellie make it back to Tommy's group, cue credits.